Fund pioneer Bent takes stand at trial Thursday; juror excused

-NEW YORK (Reuters) - Money market pioneer Bruce Bent will testify on Thursday at a trial in which U.S. market regulators accuse him and his son of fraud as they tried to stop a run on their Reserve Fund in the September 2008 financial crisis.
+NEW YORK, Oct 10 (Reuters) - Money market pioneer Bruce Bent will testify on Thursday at a trial in which U.S. market regulators accuse him and his son of fraud as they tried to stop a run on their Reserve Fund in the September 2008 financial crisis.

 On the second day of the civil trial in Manhattan federal court on Wednesday, a lawyer for the U.S. Securities and Exchange Commission told the judge she would call Bent to the witness stand on Thursday.